-- 3. If the agency worker is entitled to a public holiday, the following applies with regard to continued payment of wages.
-As regards the continued payment of wages to the agency worker during public holidays not worked on due to their being public holidays, the employment agency must, for a period of at least one calendar year applicable to its entire company, choose from one of the following two options: - a.
-In 2022, the employment agency reserves 2.17% of the actual wage of the agency worker.
-This is increased by the waiting day compensation in accordance with Article 25, paragraph 4.
-If it is a public holiday, the effective wage is paid from the accrued public holiday reserve insofar as the reserve is sufficient; or - b. the agency worker is entitled to continued payment of the effective wage on public holidays.
+3. If the agency worker is entitled to a public holiday, the following applies with regard to continued payment of wages.
+As regards the continued payment of wages to the agency worker during public holidays not worked on due to their being public holidays, the employment agency must, for a period of at least one calendar year applicable to its entire company, choose from one of the following two options:

+a.
+In 2024\, the employment agency reserves 2.60% of the actual wage of the agency worker.
+If it is a public holiday, the effective wage is paid from the accrued public holiday reserve insofar as the reserve is sufficient; or b. the agency worker is entitled to continued payment of the effective wage on public holidays.